-Revised: October 2022
+Revised: October 2023

-The policies discussed in this document were current as of September 30, 2022, and reflect any relevant changes implemented in response to the COVID-19 public health emergency as of that date.
+The policies discussed in this document were current as of September 30, 2023.
 This document does not reflect proposed legislation or regulatory actions.

-425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov The Medicare Advantage (MA) program allows Medicare beneficiaries to receive their Medicare benefits from private plans rather than from the traditional fee-for-service (FFS) program.
+425 I Street, NW Suite 701 Washington, DC 20001 ph: 202-220-3700 www.medpac.gov

+The Medicare Advantage (MA) program allows Medicare beneficiaries to receive their Medicare benefits from private plans rather than from the traditional fee-for-service (FFS) program.
 Under some MA plans, beneficiaries may receive additional benefits beyond those offered under traditional Medicare and may pay additional premiums for them.
-Medicare pays plans a capitated rate for the 49 percent of eligible beneficiaries enrolled in MA plans in 2022.
-These payments amounted to \$350 billion in 2021.
+Medicare pays plans a capitated rate for beneficiaries enrolled in MA plans, which in 2023 is 52 percent of all eligible beneficiaries.
+These payments amounted to \$393 billion in 2022.